 Picture of Preston Culbertson.

-Prospective students: I'm looking for motivated students to join my lab!
+Prospective students: I'm looking for motivated PhD students to join my lab!
 Please see this note for more information.

 🏅 November 2024: Our paper DROP won Outstanding Paper at the CoRL Workshop on Dexterous Manipulation!